How to Reset Audio Settings in Windows 11

 Step 1Open the Settings App

-Click the Start menu and select Settings.
-Or press ⊞ Win+I on your keyboard.
+Open the Start menu and select Settings, or press Win+I on the keyboard.

 Step 2Go to Sound Settings

-In the left menu, click System.
-Then on the right side, click Sound.
+Select System from the left menu, then click Sound on the right side.

 Step 3Open Volume Mixer

-Scroll down to the Advanced section and click Volume mixer.
+Scroll down to the Advanced section and select Volume mixer.

 Step 4Reset Volume Mixer